-Lindsay Cameron, a neuroscience Ph.D. student, and her faculty mentor, David Olson, are actively exploring drugs capable of spurring such neural growth and restoring health.
+Cameron and other researchers at UC Davis are actively exploring drugs capable of spurring such neural growth and restoring health.
 And some dark horse candidates are psychedelics like LSD, psilocybin and DMT.

 “Psychedelics can increase growth of neurons in the prefrontal cortex and they cause growth rapidly,” said Cameron, who was first author on an ACS Chemical Neuroscience study that showed microdosing rats with DMT can positively affect their mood and anxiety and a co-author on a Cell Reports study that showed psychedelics promote neural plasticity.
 “Psychedelics are some of the most powerful drugs out there and it’s ridiculous how little we know about them.”

 According to Cameron, popular antidepressants, like SSRIs and SSNRIs, are designed with the serotonin hypothesis of depression in mind and are missing the mark for some patients.
 Research shows the drugs are about 70 percent effective, tend to lose their potency and can be slow-acting, taking weeks to kick in.